transitive-bullshit/bittorrent-client/README.md

 #### `client.add(torrentId)`

-Add a new torrent to the client. `torrentId` can be any type accepted by the constructor: magnet uri (utf8 string), torrent file (buffer), or info hash (hex string or buffer).
+Add a new torrent to the client.

-`client.add` is called internally when a `torrentId` is passed into the constructor.
+`torrentId` can be any of the following:

+- info hash (as a hex string or Buffer)
+- magnet uri (as a utf8 string)
+- .torrent file (as a Buffer)

 #### `client.remove(torrentId, [function (err) {}])`